-We split the NDIS population into groups of participants based on their age, disability and functional capacity.
+We split participants into groups based on their age, disability and functional capacity.
 Then, we randomly selected participants from these groups and invited them by letter and email to join the pilot.

 We have identified participants in this way to make sure the people involved in the pilot represent our entire NDIS population of 400,000 participants.

 We’re aiming to complete 4,000 independent assessments as part of this pilot.

 Participants who receive an invitation from us will need to give us their consent in an online form.
 The link to the online form is included in the participant’s letter.

 Participants can also use the link in their letter to request more information about the independent assessment pilot.